-Try swapping store-bought Lunchables for these easy DIY versions.
+Try swapping store-bought Lunchables for one of these easy keto Lunchable ideas!
 Not only are they healthier with no added sugars and minimal carbohydrates - but they can also be completely customized.

 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)